 The following steps will help startup entrepreneurs and other novices devise a small business marketing budget that works.

-Your marketing plan is the what, why, and how of your marketing.
-It outlines your overall strategy and the tactics you’ll use to hit your goals (more on goals in the next step).
+In short, your marketing strategy is the what, why, and how of your marketing.
+It outlines your overall plan and the tactics you’ll use to hit your goals.
+Your marketing strategy is also part of your broader business plan.

-There’s no hard and fast rule as to how much money a business should budget for marketing.
+As we said earlier, there’s no hard-and-fast rule as to how much money a business should budget for marketing.
 It depends on your industry, stage in business, profit margins, and annual sales.
 Know this:

 Of course, even “free” marketing tactics have time costs associated with them.
 Creating social media posts, monitoring them and responding to social media followers, for example, can take hours a day.
 Paid marketing and advertising tactics might have a better ROI than free tactics—even when you factor in their cost.